We move the intelligence of the system to the moment where care happens.

 Does this integrate with FHIR/HL7 and existing medical records? +

 Yes.
 Cura integrates via FHIR R4 and HL7 standards, enabling bi-directional data exchange between HCBS service records and clinical EHR systems.
 This closes the documentation gap between community care and the medical record — care coordination across settings can operate from a unified clinical picture rather than parallel documentation.
 The Direct Protocol is also supported for point-to-point secure messaging with provider systems.
+Telehealth and teletriage platform connectivity is also supported, enabling care coordination across virtual and in-person settings from a unified service record.

 For state directors, MCO partners, and federal contacts who want the full technical and financial picture